google/perforce-utils/google_sso/README.md

 However, a lot of shortcuts taken here should not be used in a production environment.
 Here is a list of important considerations:

-## TSL Certificates
+## TLS Certificates

-Both Helix Core and HAS ship with testing self-signed TSL certificates.
+Both Helix Core and HAS ship with testing self-signed TLS certificates.
 These certificates should never be used in production.
-You would need to purchase TSL certificates from a certification authority to replace those.
+You would need to purchase TLS certificates from a certification authority to replace those.

 ## Firwall and access